danielbodnar/awesome-stars/README.md

 - [birkir/prime](https://github.com/birkir/prime) - ✨Open Source GraphQL CMS
 - [coralproject/talk](https://github.com/coralproject/talk) - A better commenting experience from Vox Media
 - [vuestorefront/vue-storefront](https://github.com/vuestorefront/vue-storefront) - The open-source frontend for any eCommerce.
 Built with a PWA and headless approach, using a modern JS stack.
 We have custom integrations with Magento, commercetools, Shopware and Shopify and total cov
-- [teambit/bit](https://github.com/teambit/bit) - A tool for composable software development.
+- [teambit/bit](https://github.com/teambit/bit) - A tool for development of composable software.
 - [ketchuphq/ketchup](https://github.com/ketchuphq/ketchup) - A simple CMS :tomato:
 - [strapi/strapi](https://github.com/strapi/strapi) - 🚀 Strapi is the leading open-source headless CMS.
 It’s 100% JavaScript/TypeScript, fully customizable and developer-first.
 - [yysun/apprun](https://github.com/yysun/apprun) - AppRun is a JavaScript library for developing high-performance and reliable web applications using the elm inspired architecture, events and components.